 BUT, I personally still consider Scotland to be its own entity.
-Scotland has its own character, its own history, and of course has increasingly talked of independence in recent years.
-So, while it's not technically a “country,” I still treat it as one in my mind.
+Scotland has its own character, its own history, its own culture, and of course has increasingly talked of independence in recent years.
+So, while it's not technically a “country,” many people (me included) still treat it as one.

 2. The mighty unicorn